-Torstar agrees to $52M sale to Nordstar Capital | CBC News
+Torstar agrees to $52M sale to NordStar Capital | CBC News

 The transaction, which will see the media company taken private, was recommended by a special committee of Torstar's board of directors and has the support of the majority of its shareholders and its largest independent shareholder, Fairfax Financial Holdings Ltd.

 NordStar is controlled by Jordan Bitove and Paul Rivett and wholly owned by the Bitove and Rivett families.
-Rivett recently retired from his role as president of Fairfax Financial Holdings, while Bitove is best known for helping found the Toronto Raptors basketball team.
+Rivett recently retired from his role as president of Fairfax Financial Holdings.

 According to a news release by Torstar, former Ontario premier David Peterson has agreed to be appointed as vice-chair of the Toronto Star following completion of the transaction, while Torstar CEO John Boynton is expected to continue in his role.